jasoncortella/SFConcerts/README.md

 2 - Input desired location and date settings in the head of the script

 3 - Input "python SFconcerts.py" into the command line.
 Bingo

+## Credits
+Big thanks to http://www.foopee.com/punk/the-list/ for the data, this is simply a tool to instantly check the site from the command line.